hphelion/documentation/cli.windows.reference.md

 Removes an existing subnet.

 ### Syntax###
-remove-subnet id *Name*
+remove-subnet -id -all

 ###Options###
 **id**

-: Identifies the subnet.
+: Identifies the Subnet to remove.

+**all**

+: Removes all Subnets.

 ###Examples###
 EXAMPLE